jodastephen/railmodel/CR2-SWLondon.md

 ---------------------------
 * CR2 direct in 50m at 4tph
 * CR2 changing to Northern (City) at BAL changing to Victoria at UST in 56-59m at 4tph (+8m)
-* CR2 changing to RAY-WAT at RAY changing to Victoria at VXH in 57-68m at 4tph (+13m)
-* CR2 changing to WIM-WAT at WIM changing to Victoria at VXH in 60-65m at 4tph (+13m)
-* CR2 changing to RAY-WAT at RAY changing to BAL-VIC at CLJ in 60-70m at 4tph (+15m)
-* CR2 changing to WIM-WAT at WIM changing to BAL-VIC at CLJ in 63-67m at 4tph (+15m)

 From Shepperton to Tottenham Court Road
 ---------------------------------------
 * CR2 direct in 53m at 4tph
-* CR2 changing to Northern (City) at BAL changing to Northern (West End) at UKN in 64-67m at 4tph (+13m)

 From Shepperton to Euston
 -------------------------
 * CR2 direct in 55m at 4tph
 * CR2 changing to Victoria at VIC in 61-63m at 4tph (+7m)
-* CR2 changing to RAY-WAT at RAY changing to Victoria at VXH in 64-75m at 4tph (+15m)
-* CR2 changing to WIM-WAT at WIM changing to Victoria at VXH in 67-72m at 4tph (+15m)

 From Shepperton to Angel
 ------------------------
 * CR2 direct in 58m at 4tph
-* CR2 changing to Northern (City) at BAL in 68-70m at 4tph (+11m)
-* CR2 changing to CR1 at TCR changing to Northern (City) at MOG in 68-72m at 4tph (+12m)

 From Shepperton to Waterloo
 ---------------------------